mercedesb/staffing-strategy/README.md

 This is a monorepo with a React app in the root and a Node Express server in the `server` directory.

-To start the API and client separately for development (to get hot reloads for the React app), you'll want to star them separately in their own terminal sessions.
+To start the API and client separately for development (to get hot reloads for the React app), you'll want to start them separately in their own terminal sessions.

 Starting the server for development
 ```